-6 ways we work with actors in emergency education
+6 ways we work with organisations in emergency education

 Our style makes education tools more culturally relevant and user-friendly for teachers and children

-We understand that not everyone has everyone has the resources to buy our books
+We understand that not everyone has the resources to buy our books

 We encourage organisations, schools and individuals working with displaced communities to contact us about our books regardless of whether or not they have the resources to buy our books.
 We often make donations ranging from individual books to thousands, depending on your needs.

 The interview here shows how one headmaster teaching Syrian children at an informal education centre in Lebanon used a donation of 250 copies of The Cat's Family made in 2016.

 Empowering educators to adopt our methodology and write their own stories